Absatron/Absatron/README.md

 ### Always learning, Always growing 📚

 - I am always looking to aquire new skills and learn new things <br/>
-- I am currently working on internalising fundmanetal software engineering concepts <br/>
+- I am currently working on internalising fundamental software engineering concepts <br/>
 - I have a deep interest in everything AI <br/>